doesntfazer/Keyboard-Dweebs-Firmware-repository/QMK/ostrich/README.md

 ![Ostrich](https://i.imgur.com/kaxrSqM.jpg)

 The Ostrich is a 34 key keyboard with splayed pinky columns. the rp2040 Pico MCU is canted like the Reviung34.
 It has the option for a single OLED in the middle of the keyboard, and supports EC12 encoders.
 (Low profile is recommended.)
+This was designed to be caseless, but you are always welcome to make a case for it.

 revision 0.9 uses an MCP23017 to avoid having to solder diodes.